bodo-ai/Bodo/README.md

 ## Goals

-Bodo {DataFrames, JIT, SQL} makes Python run much (much!) faster than it normally does!
+Bodo makes Python run much (much!) faster than it normally does!

 1. **Exceptional Performance:**
 Deliver HPC-grade performance and scalability for Python data workloads as if the code was written in C++/MPI, whether running on a laptop or across large cloud clusters.

 2. **Easy to Use:**
-Easily integrate into Python workflows, whether it is changing a single import to unlock the power of Bodo DataFrames, or adding a simple decorator to a performance-critical functions with Bodo JIT.
+Easily integrate into Python workflows, whether it's changing a single import to unlock the power of Bodo DataFrames, or adding a simple Bodo JIT decorator to a performance-critical function.

 3. **Interoperable:**
 Compatible with regular Python ecosystem, and can selectively speed up only the sections of the workload that are Bodo supported.